2.1.1.1.1.16. emicroml.modelling.cbed.distortion.estimation.MLModelTrainer

 The keys of

-, which is also a dict object.Note that
+core_attrsare the same as the attributevalidation_and_conversion_funcs, which is also a dict object.Note that

-should be considered read-only.
+core_attrsshould be considered read-only.

 - property de_pre_serialization_funcs